sbeitzel/Automata/README.md

 Automata Explorer
 =================

-Autaomata Explorer was a weekend project of mine after a brief but passionate interest in cellular automata back in 2003.
+Automata Explorer was a weekend project of mine after a brief but passionate interest in cellular automata back in 2003.
 This project should therefore _not_ be looked at as an example of my most recent (or best) work.
 Nevertheless, I am preserving it here on Github for